Rayid Ghani

 Ghani started and runs the Eric & Wendy Schmidt Data Science for Social Good Summer Fellowship.
+He's also the co-founder of Coleridge Initiative, a nonprofit organization working with governments to ensure that data and evidence is used more effectively for policymaking.

 Education and career

 Ghani completed his schooling at the Karachi Grammar School, in Karachi, Pakistan.

-Ghani completed his graduate studies in the Machine Learning Department at Carnegie Mellon University with Tom M. Mitchell on Machine Learning and Text Classification and received his undergraduate degrees in Computer Science and Mathematics from University of the South.
+Ghani completed his graduate studies in the machine learning department at Carnegie Mellon University with Tom M. Mitchell on machine learning and text classification and received his undergraduate degrees in computer science and mathematics from University of the South.

-Before his role at the University of Chicago, he was the Chief Scientist of the Obama 2012 Campaign.
-Before that, he was a Senior Research Scientist and Director of Analytics research at Accenture Labs where he led a technology research team focused on applied R&D in analytics, machine learning, and data mining for large-scale and emerging business problems.
+Before his role at the University of Chicago, he was the chief scientist of the Obama 2012 Campaign.
+Before that, he was a senior research scientist and director of analytics research at Accenture Labs, where he led a technology research team focused on applied R&D in analytics, machine learning, and data mining for large-scale and emerging business problems.